 The names of products don’t always make the best content topics.
 For example.
 BuzzSumo is a social share data provider.
 But, if I look for content using those terms, there are no results.

-This is because most people don’t use “social share data provider” in a blog post's topic or headline.
-Social share data provider is not a good content topic.
+This is because most people don’t use the exact phrase, “social share data provider” in a blog post's topic or headline.
+It is not a broad enough topic to yield meaningful results.

 Filters, located on the left side of the screen, help in several ways.